Southern Riverking (Zygonoides fuelleborni)

 Habitat

-The preferred habitats are large, strong-flowing savanna rivers with wooded or reed-lined banks.
-They especially like the faster sections of rivers (rapids, falls), often with exposed rocks or overhanging trees that can be used for perching.
+The preferred habitat of the Southern Riverking is large, strong-flowing savanna rivers with wooded or reed-lined banks.
+The Southern Riverking especially likes faster-flowing sections of rivers with white water, such as rapids and falls.
+It requires exposed rocks or overhanging trees for perching on.

 Habitat – Mkuze River, KwaZulu-Natal